Frequently Asked Questions (Graduate Program)

 No; however, if you are interested in taking a foreign language course(s), you are allowed to register for one lower-level course per semester numbered up to 350—provided that you’ve both requested and received approval from the Director of Graduate Studies.

 Yes.
-In the fall semester before you graduate you are required to take the M.A.
+In the semester before you graduate you are required to take the M.A.
 Thesis Seminar.
-This is a preparatory course for the thesis you will complete independently in the spring semester with help from your thesis advisor.
+This is a preparatory course for the thesis project you will complete independently the following semester with help from your thesis advisor.

 Yes; however, the Graduate School puts a cap on the number of hours you may work per week.
 You can work up to 20 hours/week total in all combined on-campus positions at Georgetown.